videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/image-upload-using-pubsub.md

   - real-time communication
 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
-slug: image-upload-using-pubsub-in-js
+slug: image-upload-using-pubsub
 ---

-# Image Uplaod Using Pubsub In JavaScript
+# Image Uplaod Using Pubsub

 This guide will show you how to upload an image using Pubsub.
 To do so, we first create an input with the file type, then select an image and upload it using Pubsub.

-If you are not familiar with the PubSub mechanism, you can [follow this guide](https://docs.videosdk.live/react/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub).
+If you are not familiar with the PubSub mechanism, you can [follow this guide](https://docs.videosdk.live/javascript/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub).

 We will achieve this using the following steps.